ironhack-labs/data-labs/module-2/lab-network-analysis/README.md

 ### Bar Charts

 For example, you can aggregate your data by entity, count the number of connections or the total number of interactions, sort them, filter to get just the top 20, and visualize it as a horizontal bar chart.
 By this point in the program, you should have all the tools in your arsenal to be able to do this.
-Try it for the basketball data set and see who are the top 20 players in the network that have played alongside the most number of other players.

 ### Scatter Plots

-With the same aggregated data, you can also generate a scatter plot that shows the relationship that exists between the number of connections and the number of interactions in the data set.
-Try doing this for the gymnastics data set.
+Another thing you can do is generate a scatter plot that shows the relationship that exists between the number of connections and the number of interactions in the data set.

-What other ways can you think of to visualize these data sets?
-Let your creativity run wild and show us what you've got!

 ## Deeper Analysis of Networks

 ### Subgraphs

 Up until this point, we have been calculating statistics and visualizing entire networks, or at least what we thought were entire networks.
-In reality, both the gymnastics and the basketball data sets came from a larger Olympics data set that contains the athletes that participated in all Olympic events.

-Therefore, what we have been analyzing are essentially subgraphs for the domains of gymnastics and basketball.
+In reality, all graphs can be viewed as part of larger graphs.
+Therefore, what we have been analyzing are essentially *subgraphs*.
 Analyzing subgraphs is useful because full graphs have a tendency to get extremely large and complex.
 Subgraphs allow you to focus and really be able to examine the connections in a graph without getting overwhelmed with too much information.
-They also usually produce much more coherent network visualizations, whereas full graph visualization tends to suffer from the hairball effect.
+They also usually produce much more coherent network visualizations, whereas full graph visualization tends to suffer from the "hairball effect."

-One way to analyze a subgraph is the way we did it - by filtering a data set before converting it to a graph and then creating a Networkx graph object from the data.
+One way to analyze a subgraph is  by filtering a data set before converting it to a graph and then creating a Networkx graph object from the data.
 Another way to create a subgraph is to zoom in and look at an ego graph, which is a subgraph that focuses on one node and its connections in the network.
 Networkx has a handy `ego_graph` method that will create a ego graph from a node that we specify.

 ```python
 ego = nx.ego_graph(G, 'NodeName', radius=1)